Skip to content

 Choosing the Best Santoku Knife

-• Budget: Quality Santoku knives range from $75 to several hundred dollars.
-Choose one that fits your budget.
+• Budget: Quality Santoku knives range from roughly $75 to several hundred dollars — choose one that fits your budget.

-• Blade Length: Santoku blades range from 6 to 8 inches.
-Select a length based on your cutting needs.
+• Blade Length: Santoku blades typically run 6-8 inches — pick a length that matches your cutting needs.

-• Profession: Professional chefs should prioritize sharpness and edge retention.
-Look for higher Rockwell hardness ratings.
+• Profession: Professional cooks should prioritize sharpness and edge retention, looking for higher Rockwell hardness ratings.

 Read more